 Advances in training and aircraft design have made commercial aviation the safest mode of public transport.
 However, the goal is to make it even safer by further reducing the accident rate.

 Since the 1940s, commercial aviation organisations worldwide have made significant investments in pilot training initiatives, principally on an individual basis.
 Although these initiatives have generally met with success, they stretch the resources of the individual organisations, result in divergent solutions to shared challenges, and do not benefit from the synergies that could result through a combined and coordinated effort.
 A paradigm shift is needed through a collaborative effort.
-The IPTC will provide that game changer.
+By employing over 100 subject experts from all over the world, IPTC has the potential to provide that game changer.

-The objective of the International Pilot Training Consortium is to improve safety, quality and efficiency of commercial aviation by developing international agreement on a common set of pilot training, instruction and evaluation standards and processes for the benefit of the industry worldwide and that will result in ICAO provisions.
+The International Pilot Training Consortium aims to improve safety, quality and efficiency of commercial aviation by developing common understandings on standards and processes for pilot training, instruction and evaluation to the benefit of the industry worldwide.

-The IPTC aims to make these improvements by leveraging the capabilities, membership and global reach of the four partner organisations.
-A Steering Committee will provide guidance and direction to a number of workstreams.
-National and international Civil Aviation Authorities (CAAs) and other key safety organisations are being invited to work with the Consortium.
-A key principle is for openness and transparency, and all agreed IPTC outputs will be made freely available to anyone in the industry with a legitimate interest.
+The IPTC aims to make these improvements by leveraging the capabilities, membership and global reach of the partner organisations.
+A Steering Committee, overseen by the Senior Partners' Board, provides guidance and direction to a number of workstreams.
+National and international Civil Aviation Authorities (CAAs) and other key safety organisations are working with IPTC as Associate Members.
+A key principle is for openness and transparency, and all agreed IPTC outputs are made freely available to anyone in the industry with a legitimate interest.